JetBrains/JetBrainsRuntime/README.md

 To run the Wayland-specific tests, perform these steps:
 * Install Weston version 9 (earlier versions are known NOT to work).
-* Obtain `libwakefield.so` either by building [from source](https://github.com/mkartashev/wakefield)
-or by obtaining the latest pre-built `x64` binary
+* Obtain `libwakefield.so` either by building from source (available under `src/java.desktop/share/native/libwakefield` and not integrated into the rest of the build infrastructure; see `README.md` there) or by fetching the latest pre-built `x64` binary
 ```
 wget https://github.com/mkartashev/wakefield/raw/main/libwakefield.so
 ```